adidas/api-pm-training/README.md

 Students are expected to have a time-slotted discussion of around 15-20 minutes in which they will decide the actions that should be taken to produce the artefacts.
 They are not expected to actually produce the artefacts, just a step by step guide explaining how would they do it.

 All relevant action points identified by them should be written down in post-its.
 After 20 minutes the teams would expose how would they proceed to produce the artefacts and what are the key elements to watch out for.
-No challenging happens at this time, everybody listens.

-After all teams have exposed their proposals, facilitators will help the teams to assign their proposals to one of the seven areas of investment for an API Product:
+After all teams have exposed their proposals, facilitators will open a discussion to challenge each other's approach.
+Finally, the teams supported by the instructor assign their proposals to one of the seven areas of investment for an API Product:

 | DOCUMENTATION                                                                                                                                                                 | SUPPORT                                               | CLIENT DEVELOPMENT TOOLS                                                                    | RUNTIME INSTANCES                                                                     | STRATEGY                                                                                                                                         | DESIGN                                                                                                                                                                             | REPORTING                                                                          |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------|---------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|